 - Integrated existing JPS voters and Motorola receivers

 - Improved audio quality

 - Entailed minimal changes to the network, reducing disruptions

-A town in New England needed to upgrade their emergency communications system.
-Police and fire departments monitor over 8500 people throughout 24 square miles.
-Within the town there is a busy Interstate which carries extremely heavy volumes of cars and trucks daily to cities in New England and towards Boston, New York, and Maine.
+A town in New England needed to upgrade its aging emergency communications system – which had old and faded analog lines throughout the network – to keep residents safe..
+These lines caused unwanted signals and cross talks.
+Police and fire departments were monitoring more than 8,500 people across the town’s 24 square miles, as well as a busy Interstate that linked the town to New England, Boston, New York, and Maine.
 Keeping first responders and emergency personnel informed was a top priority.